 Practice mindfulness and meditation.
 These have both been proven to reduce stress, control anxiety and promote emotional health.
 Make sure to find a comfortable position and a space where you feel like you can relax.
 If you’re new to mindfulness and meditation, here are a few resources to help you get started: Headspace, Calm, or find guided videos on YouTube.

 Stay connected.
-Even when social distancing, it's important to stay connected.
+It's important to stay connected.
 Find time to chat with loved ones, or reach out and help others when you can.
 Using video chatting apps like Skype, Zoom and Facetime can help give you a face to face experience if you can't be there in-person.

 Need to talk?
 Our counselors are here.